maoberlehner/markus-oberlehner-net/content/blog/building-avalanche-v4.md

 ### Standalone packages
 What really bothered me with version 3.x.x was that all the packages still depended on the core **avalanche** package.
 With version 4.x.x packages are built in a way so that they can work standalone.

 Packages are now way less configurable but thanks to the [node-sass-magic-importer](https://github.com/maoberlehner/node-sass-magic-importer) most of the configuration options aren't necessary anymore.
-Instead of controlling the output of packages with variables, the user can import only the selectors he needs from the package.
+Instead of controlling the output of packages with variables, the user can import only the selectors he or she needs from the package.

 ```scss
 // Importing only specific selectors from an avalanche 4.x.x package.